centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 #### Account creation

 With payment and shipping terms in place, it’s about time to create the first Wholesale Account in Centra.
-An Account in Centra will hold all of the necessary information like Invoice address, Shipping Address (multiple ship-to addresses available through “Address book”, discounts, and buyers.
+An Account in Centra will hold all of the necessary information like Invoice address, Shipping Address (multiple ship-to addresses available through “Address book”), discounts, and buyers.
 Note: in order for an Account to be fully functional, at least one Buyer needs to be added to the account.
-It is Buyers who can access Centra B2B Showroom and place orders for their parent Account.
+It is the Buyers who can access Centra B2B Showroom and place orders for their parent Account.

 There’s quite a lot of data that can be added to an Account.
 Either during its creation or by updating it later.
 Please see a list below with a short explanation on what these different data sets are and if they’re mandatory or not.

-name: The name of the Account.
+* `name`: The name of the Account.
-status: Status, as in active, inactive or canceled.
+* `status`: Status, as in active, inactive or canceled.
-internalComment: An internal comment field for the Centra client.
+* `internalComment`: An internal comment field for the Centra client.
 Optional.
-otherComment: Other comments will be visible for the Account.
+* `otherComment`: Other comments will be visible for the Account.
 Optional.
-websiteUrl: A field for a URL.
+* `websiteUrl`: A field for a URL.
 Optional.
-creditLimit: Limit on how much the Account can shop for before settling their outstanding invoices.
+* `creditLimit`: Limit on how much the Account can shop for before settling their outstanding invoices.
 Optional.
-discounts: Discount.
+* `discounts`: Discount.
 General percentage based discount specific for this Account.
 Can also be set for specific delivery windows.
 Optional.
-applyCreditLimit: If credit limit should be enforced.
+* `applyCreditLimit`: If credit limit should be enforced.
 Optional.
-blockIfUnpaidInvoices: Used to block new orders if there are unpaid invoices.
+* `blockIfUnpaidInvoices`: Used to block new orders if there are unpaid invoices.
 Optional.
-hasBrandsRestriction: Use to set which brands the Account will be able to see.
+* `hasBrandsRestriction`: Use to set which brands the Account will be able to see.
 Optional.
-isInternal: Flag an account as an “Internal Account”.
+* `isInternal`: Flag an account as an “Internal Account”.
 Optional.
 Oftentimes used to place internal orders.
-carrierInformation: Fields to store preferred carrier for fulfillment for the Account.
+* `carrierInformation`: Fields to store preferred carrier for fulfillment for the Account.
 Optional.
-market: Which market the Account should belong to.
+* `market`: Which market the Account should belong to.
-pricelist: The pricelist that the Account will use.
+* `pricelist`: The pricelist that the Account will use.
-allocationRule: Used to set another than the default Allocation rule.
+* `allocationRule`: Used to set another than the default Allocation rule.
 Optional.
-paymentTerms: Set the Payment term for the account.
+* `paymentTerms`: Set the Payment term for the account.
-shippingTerms: Set the Shipping term for the account.
+* `shippingTerms`: Set the Shipping term for the account.
-salesRepresentative: Set the sales rep for the account.
+* `salesRepresentative`: Set the sales rep for the account.
 Optional.
-taxClass: Set tax class for account.
+* `taxClass`: Set tax class for account.
 Optional.
-documentTemplate: Used to set the Document template that will be used for the Account.
+* `documentTemplate`: Used to set the Document template that will be used for the Account.
 Optional.
-addBrands: Add new brands that the Account will be able to access.
+* `addBrands`: Add new brands that the Account will be able to access.
 Only used if brands are to be used as a restriction.
 Optional.
-addVisibleForAgents: Add which agents that should have access to the Account.
+* `addVisibleForAgents`: Add which agents that should have access to the Account.
 Optional.
-accountAddress: Fields for Account address.
+* `accountAddress`: Fields for Account address.
 The account address is the registered address of the company.
-shippingAddress: Fields for default Shipping address.
+* `shippingAddress`: Fields for default Shipping address.
-billingAddress: Fields for the billing address (invoice address)
+* `billingAddress`: Fields for the billing address (invoice address)

 #### Reqeust: Creating an account